 - Add the seeds and miso paste to a blender, and enough broth to fill the blender halfway.

 Starting on low and working your way up, blend the broth until it is smooth and creamy.

-Pour into a container and blend the remaining broth, making sure to only fill the blender half way each time.
+Pour into a container and blend the remaining broth, making sure to leave room for heat expansion.

 Once all the broth is blended, pour it back into the pot, stir it over low heat, and serve.

 - Cook the ramen noodles as per the directions on the package.